Loading

 Protein Therapeutics from Monolayer to Spheroids- A Model for Preclinical Investigations

 The arrival of recombinant insulin in the pharmaceutical market paved a new direction for the clinical potential of proteins.
 Thus, the pharmaceutical industry underwent a paradigm shift towards proteins as therapeutic moieties.
+A number of recombinant protein drugs are available and many more are in pipeline to target major diseases, such as cancer, viral diseases, cardiovascular diseases and endocrine disease.

 Multiple Roles of the Interleukin IL-17 Members in Breast Cancer and Beyond